mattstauffer/syncCraft/README.md

 syncCraft
 =========

-SyncCraft is a command-line shell script that makes it simple to sync your database and assets to your local machine from a remote server.
+SyncCraft is a command-line shell script for sites powered by [Craft](http://buildwithcraft.com/) that makes it simple to sync your database and assets to your local machine from a remote server.
 This is geeky and could go wrong if you aren't familiar with shell scripts.
 Please use with extreme caution.

 ## What does it do?